Hertford College Boat Club: Boat fleet

-Erg Room
+Erg room

-The club has access to the impressive Longbridges boat house erg room containing 8 Concept 2 Model D ergs (and sliders) and 4 refurbished Concept 2 Model C ergs, with large mirrors lining one wall so that you can see and improve your technique.
+The club has access to the Longbridges boat house erg room containing 8 Concept 2 Model D ergs (and sliders) and 4 refurbished Concept 2 Model C ergs.
 In addition, the club also owns four Concept 2 Model C ergs and a Rowperfect machine which are located in the club room.

-Club Room
+Club room

 Above the boat bays is a large club room overlooking the Isis, used for land training and social events.
 Adjoining this space are changing and showering facilities for men and women and a kitchen/bar area.

 Hertford Rowing Bursary

 The Hertford College Boat Club rowing bursaries are awards of up to £1000 a year for the students of the college who do the most to promote Hertford rowing.
 They are open to male and female, graduate and undergraduate students.

 Society

 Hertford has a strong rowing history, and this is reflected by the active role that the boat club society plays in the running of the club.
 Open to anyone with an interest or connection with Hertford rowing, the society is a growing organisation.
 The highlight of the year is the AGM.
 This is followed by the annual Society boat race, pitting past rowers against the current 1st VIII's, and then a formal dinner in Hall.
 Society members also receive the "Blades" magazine.
 This is published several times a year and keeps society members up to date with the recent fortunes of the club.